-On the cover, the issue is featuring a story called ‘The New Medicine’s Grave Risks’, along with what appears to be an artificial heart made in the United States.
-At this time, the first permanent artificial heart was transplanted into a 61-year old patient at the University of Utah, led by Dr. Willem Kolff.
+On the cover, the issue features a story called ‘The New Medicine’s Grave Risks’, along with what appears to be an artificial heart made in the United States.
+At this time, the first permanent artificial heart was transplanted into a 61-year-old patient at the University of Utah, led by Dr. Willem Kolff.
 As you can imagine, this made quite a splash in not only the medical field but in the minds of people around the world.

-If you open up the September 1982 issue, you’ll also find stories about the Turkish Military attaché being murdered in Ottawa by Armenians, a shooting in Takla Lake, BC, and the Nugan Hand Scandal – the story of an Australian-based bank that was laundering money and reportedly close to the CIA, resulting in several deaths and disappearances.
+Open up the September 1982 issue.
+You’ll also find stories about the Turkish Military attaché being murdered in Ottawa by Armenians, a shooting in Takla Lake, BC, and the Nugan Hand Scandal – the story of an Australian-based bank that was laundering money and reportedly close to the CIA, resulting in several deaths and disappearances.

 Wartime 50 Caliber Ammunition Box

-To go along with our vintage army helmet, we also found an old ammunitions box.
+To go along with our vintage army helmet, we also found an old ammunition box.
 This old wartime item is likely from the Vietnam War era as well.
-Judging by the fading black writing on the box, it appears to be 50 caliber ammunitions box for an M17 rifle.
-While you might not have much use for something like this now, it can certainly be re-purposed into a tool box or cleaned up and turned into a little end table or something of the sort.
+Judging by the fading black writing on the box, it appears to be a 50 calibre munitions box for an M17 rifle.
+While you might not have much use for something like this now, it can certainly be re-purposed into a toolbox or cleaned up and turned into a little end table or something of the sort.

 Prehistoric VHS Player

-On the right we have a Maclean’s issue from 1979, with a cover story called ‘Iran Boils Again’.
-This was the same year of the Iran Hostage Crisis, in which 52 American diplomats and citizens were held hostage after a group of armed Iranian college students supporting the Revolution took over the US Embassy in Tehran.
+On the right, we have a Maclean’s issue from 1979, with a cover story called ‘Iran Boils Again’.
+This was the same year as the Iran Hostage Crisis, in which 52 American diplomats and citizens were held hostage after a group of armed Iranian college students supporting the Revolution took over the US Embassy in Tehran.

 Classic Easy Listening Cassettes

-In the middle we’ve got ‘Easy Listening Folk of the 60s & 70s’, where we can find Kenny Rogers, Linda Ronstadt, Roger Whittaker and more Anne Murray.
+In the middle, we’ve got ‘Easy Listening Folk of the 60s & 70s’, where we can find Kenny Rogers, Linda Ronstadt, Roger Whittaker and Anne Murray.

 Old Cocktail Kit

-This next item we recovered from someone’s property is a beautiful old picnic set for drinks and cocktails.
+The next item we recovered from someone’s property is a beautiful old picnic set for drinks and cocktails.
 It’s completely discreet too.
-Once you snap it shut it looks like a little briefcase of some sort, perfect for storing all you cocktail making necessities.
+Once you snap it shut it looks like a little briefcase of some sort, perfect for storing all your cocktail-making necessities.
 Judging by the look of this thing, we’re guessing it’s from the 1960s.
 So more likely than wine, this case probably would’ve been used to store whiskey and maybe some ingredients for an Old-Fashioned.

 A Very Special Bike